UtkinOleg/Testlife/README.md

 # Testlife

 This is the main part of my old PHP project: Testlife.
-The project is closed in 2015.
+The project closed in 2015.

 # About